 The University is committed to preserving and maintaining the high-quality habitat and carbon rich environment of our unique riverside campus

 Our campus runs along the River Dee, being around 60 acres (or 23 hectares) extending 1.8 kilometres along the riverbank.
-Our campus includes a densely wooded area, affectionately called the island, as well as 22 hectares of flood plan land at Waterside Farm on the opposite side of the river.
+Our campus includes a densely wooded area, affectionately called the island, as well as 22 hectares of flood plan land at our Waterside Farm site.

 In partnership with Scottish Wildlife Trust (SWT) the campus is a red squirrel campus, we manage our salmon fishing rights with limited rod access, preserve the natural state of the river and bank habitat for numerous species including protected freshwater mussels, our rewilding and new garden area in the Garthdee House Annexe quad are now home to a range of insects and other species.